LittleBlackCQ/Carla-Data-Generator/bevfusion_data_structure.md

 - `l w h` are the length of the object on the `x y z` axis respectively.
 - `rot_x rot_y rot_z rot_w` are the quaternion of the object.
 - `velocity` is the speed of the object.
+- `instance_id` is the identifier for the object, which is unique during a given episode.
 - `label` is a string representing the class of the object. `Car` represents vehicles. `Pedestrian` represents walkers. `Hero` represents the ego vehicle.

 ### calibration